Experience the gateway to Africa as you explore fascinating cities, epic mountains, and mouthwatering food through our Morocco family travel blog.

 - The Capital of Morocco is Rabat.
 This coastal city of just over 575,000 people is a popular destination for tourists.
 Visits to the city are often combined with its sister city of Sale, which has just 15,000 residents.

-- Egypt uses C & E type 220V sockets.
+- Morocco uses C & E type 220V sockets.
 The C type uses two round pins, and the E type uses two round pins and ground.
 The frequency used is 50hz.
 You may need a voltage converter depending on your electronics.

 - Cellular Phone Service